Shenandoah National Park Lodging–––––

-Lodging and camping in the park is conveniently located along Skyline Drive beginning with mile 22.1 through 79.5
+Lodging in the park is conveniently located along Skyline Drive beginning at mile 41.7 through 57.5.

-Skyland was founded in 1888 by George Freeman Pollock Jr. Pollock chose the perfect spot for his summer retreat at 3,680 feet, with breathtaking views of the Shenandoah Valley and cool mountain breezes.
+Skyland (mile 41.7 and 42.5) was founded in 1888 by George Freeman Pollock Jr. Pollock chose the perfect spot for his summer retreat at 3,680 feet, with breathtaking views of the Shenandoah Valley and cool mountain breezes.

 Savor our dining room’s delectable regional fare along with sustainable menu selections.
 Unwind with a leisurely horseback ride from nearby stables.
 Or shop for one-of-a-kind specialty items and souvenirs in our gift shop.